wrmack/Get-tokens/Authenticate with PoP tokens.md

 ## Step 4
 ### Request an access token
 This changes from the basic OIDC process.
+The token request includes a key to be confirmed by the server as a proof-of-possession (PoP) token.

 Using asymmetric keys.